June Robles: Aftermath

 June Robles retreated from the media spotlight at the behest of her parents, though Fernando Robles at one point announced that he had accepted an offer to exhibit his daughter in a vaudeville show.
 Bryan Foy and Sid Grauman both approached Robles, hoping to sign her for personal appearances.

 A year and five days after June was recovered, an unnamed dying man came forward with more evidence, implicating three people, and J. Edgar Hoover announced that the case had been solved.
 However, the deathbed confession did not result in any convictions.

 Two and a half years later, the investigation was reopened due to "sensational discoveries."
 However, no charges were brought against anybody.

 For nearly the next 80 years, Robles led a fairly anonymous and routine life, and remained in Tucson.
 Although the kidnapping was discussed in newspapers and on television on occasion, she never gave any subsequent interviews or wrote any memoirs.
 A wedding announcement in 1950 did not even mention her ordeal.

-She died of complications of Parkinson's disease at age 87 in Tucson on September 2, 2014 with her family placing a paid death notice in the Arizona Daily Star newspaper under her married name, June Birt, on September 5, 2014 David Leighton, a columnist with the Arizona Daily Star, who at the time was working on an article related to her wealthy grandfather Bernabe Robles, learned of her death, but was asked by a family member not to publish information related to her passing in his story that was published on September 8, 2014 As a result of this omission, everyone except family and close friends were unaware of her death until three years later when The New York Times learned of her passing away and published an obituary on October 31, 2017.
+She died of complications of Parkinson's disease at age 87 in Tucson on September 2, 2014, with her family placing a paid death notice in the Arizona Daily Star newspaper under her married name, June Birt, on September 5, 2014 David Leighton, a columnist with the Arizona Daily Star, who at the time was working on an article related to her wealthy grandfather Bernabe Robles, learned of her death, but was asked by a family member not to publish information related to her death in his story that was published on September 8, 2014 As a result of this omission, everyone except family and close friends were unaware of her death until three years later when The New York Times learned of her death and published an obituary on October 31, 2017.